Media and Manifestos

 AMERICAN ALLIGATOR

-AQC members' crocodilian bracelets are made exclusively from Alligator mississippiensis, commonly known as the “American alligator”.
-The skins used to make the bracelets come mainly from Louisiana, but also from Georgia, Texas and Florida in smaller quantities.
+AQC members' crocodilian bracelets are crafted exclusively from Alligator mississippiensis, commonly known as the American alligator.
+The leather is sourced primarily from farms in Louisiana, as well as from Georgia, Texas, and Florida.

 CITES